aaronperkins/bt-nes-advantage/README.md

 ## Features
 - Wireless Bluetooth connectivity
+- Turbo and slow motion functions work as normal
+- Player select switch
+   - Both players currently map to controller one.
+In the future it may be possible to maintain two controller connections.
 - Standard gamepad HID implementation
+   - Designed to work out of the box with BlueRetro
 - Long battery life with low power sleep mode
 - RGB status LED indication
 - Battery level monitoring and reporting
 - 5V DC barrel jack charging port
-- Turbo and slow motion functions work as normal

-## TODO
-- 1st/2nd player switch (currently only player 1 works)

 ## Usage Instructions